luismrguimaraes/SGI/tp3/README.md

 - The start button is the game board (only works as such before the game has started)

 ## Issues/Bugs:
+### Features
+- Spotlights are not working properly.
+- Shader support was not implemented.
+- The scene file in commit [3e31997a31d0f21be9b27000c8ee427276bd7ebe](https://git.fe.up.pt/sgi-meic/sgi-2022-2023/t06/sgi-t06-g09/-/commit/3e31997a31d0f21be9b27000c8ee427276bd7ebe) reproduces a bug with inheritance: One of the tents inherits the texture of the spaceship component which is not one of its parents.
+### Game
 - Clicking on pieces' corners, when a tile is visible and close to the mouse cursor, results in different ids being picked than the one expected.
 - Collision detection could be improved.
 At the moment, it is not truly collision detection since we are only checking if a piece's center is approximate to another piece's center from the scene camera (`scene.camera`) perspective.
-- Spotlights are not working properly.
-- Shader support was not implemented.
-- The scene file in commit [3e31997a31d0f21be9b27000c8ee427276bd7ebe](https://git.fe.up.pt/sgi-meic/sgi-2022-2023/t06/sgi-t06-g09/-/commit/3e31997a31d0f21be9b27000c8ee427276bd7ebe) reproduces a bug with inheritance: One of the tents inherits the texture of the spaceship component which is not one of its parents.
+### Game Visuals
+- Camera "blinks" on turn end, before it starts the rotation animation.
+This, however, is not observed when pressing down on the keys with codes "Digit1" and "Digit2" to switch cameras (by calling exactly the same function as in `endTurn()` in Game.js).
+### Documentation
 - The use of camel case vs underscore in function/variable naming is not as consistent as desired and code documentation could use some improvements.